ibm-mas/gitops/cluster-applications/030-ibm-dro/README.md

 <!--docs-include-start-->

+## Overview

+This chart deploys and configures the IBM Data Reporter Operator (DRO) and IBM Metrics Operator (IMO) on an OpenShift cluster.
+DRO provides metering and usage reporting capabilities for IBM software products.

 The `dro_cmm_setup` being set to true is used to configure connectivity to CMM which is an internal IBM tool, and is not required outside of IBM.